freeradical13/freeradical13.github.io/index.md

 From the surface of Earth, the atmosphere decreasess in temperature as altitude increases until the [Tropopause][] (below which is considered the [Troposphere][] - up to between 6-18km), after which temperature increases through the [Stratosphere][] due to absorption of solar radiation in the [Ozone Layer][].
 The troposphere is where most weather occurs.
 Above the stratosphere is the [Mesosphere][], after the [stratopause][], where temperature again decreases as altitude increases.

 The tropopause causes water vapor to cool and condense into rain.
+This tends to happen in areas of higher heat and lower pressure as the warm air rises and hits the troposphere.
+Areas of lower temperatures have higher pressure and tend to experience dry, clear conditions.

 Warm air is less dense than cold air.
+Moist air is less dense than dry air because H<sub>2</sub>O is less dense than air (N<sub>2</sub>, O<sub>2</sub>, Ar, CO<sub>2</sub>, etc.).
 [Wind][] is a flow of air from high pressure to low pressure.

+In general, there is a temperature gradient from the poles (cold) to the equator (warm) due to solar radiation.
+Therefore, on a non-spinning Earth, wind would tend to go from the poles to the equator due to the pressure differential.
+However, because the Earth is spinning and the air is not solidly attached to the Earth, the [Coriolis Effect][] (the change in velocity with latitude) causes the air, in general, to be deflected to the West as it moves towards the equator.
+Winds are categorized into a few broad categories and they are named based on where the air particles start.
+The tropics and subtropics (to about 30° - the [horse latitudes][]) form the [trade winds][] (North-East Trade Winds in the northern hemisphere, and South-East Trade Windows in the southern hemisphere) which create the [Hadley cell][].
+The temperate zones (to about 60°) form the [prevailing westerlies][] which create the [Ferrel cell][].
+The polar regions form the [polar easterlies][] which create the [Polar cell][].
+These winds are modified by changing seasons and differences in underlying geography.

 ## Geology